What Is Elder Law? Legal Strategies for Families

 Sometimes assistance with handling daily activities such as getting dressed, doing laundry, or preparing food is needed for people as they age.

 Since this type of planning cannot be done on short notice, you will want to contact an elder care attorney if you or a loved one experience a decline in health.
-Better yet, contact an elder law attorney before such a situation arises!
-An elder care attorney can advise on the best ways to prevent a scenario in which you have to forfeit your assets.
+Better yet, contact a lawyer experienced in elder law before such a situation arises!
+An attorney experienced in elder care can advise on the best ways to prevent a scenario in which you have to forfeit your assets.
 This can involve trusts or the early transfer of assets.
 Your attorney can advise you on which options would work best for you.

 Medical Care and End-of-Life Decisions